The underlying principles of PCI are essential to effective security. Don't let yourself fall victim to these 10 common PCI myths.

 SEE ALSO: 7 Questions to Ask Your POS Installer

 Many don’t understand that PCI compliance applies to organizations, not just the tools or services the organization employs.
-Yes, the tools you use should have the capability of being PCI compliant (e.g. your hosting provider should provide an environment that's capable of being PCI compliant), but having compliant tools in and of themselves won’t make you compliant.
+Yes, the tools you use should have the capability of being PCI compliant (e.g. your hosting provider should provide an environment that's capable of being PCI compliant), but just having compliant tools alone won’t make your business PCI compliant.

 Besides your PCI compliance vendor, the only entity truly able to determine your PCI compliance is you.